DavidMunozMartinez/smart-hoverjs/README.md

 ### <code> children-can-change </code>

-This is used to tell the component that interactable elements might be added or removed from the container, to make sure that only the necessary event listeners are applied, if unset defaults to false
+This is used to tell the component that interactable elements might be added or removed from the container, to make sure that only the necessary event listeners are applied.
+If unset defaults to false

 ```html
 <smart-hover children-can-change="true | false"></smart-hover>